Fresh Perspective! We Keep It Simple.

 Membership / Committees / Pro Bono

-Faculty of Federal Advocates, Federal Circuit Bar Association, American Bar Association, AIPLA, INTA, New York Bar Association, Nevada Bar Association, Boulder Bar Association (Co-Chair Intellectual Property Section)
+Faculty of Federal Advocates, Board of Directors member and Secretary 2018 , Federal Circuit Bar Association, American Bar Association, AIPLA, INTA, New York Bar Association, Nevada Bar Association, Boulder Bar Association (Co-Chair Intellectual Property Section)

 Rocky Mountain Immigrant Advocacy Network – pro bono attorney representing victims of abuse; mother and children refugees